akouz/HBus/Protocol/README.md

 It is recommended to limit permanent ID by the range [0x0001..0x07FF] (eg by the range [1..2047]).

+Permanent ID can be assigned only once.
+Node will refuse to re-write permanent Node ID.

 Request from Node A to Node B

 <table>